ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.15
+- Added support for H3VR.
+- Dedicated servers for Risk of Rain 2 and Valheim are now supported.
+    - Note that on Linux, Valheim Dedicated Server is unable to be launched vanilla and will require parameters to be removed if required (Steam issue).
+- Fixed Outward EGS authentication issue.
+- Preloader fix now works as expected.
+- Navigation no hides when scrolling (Thanks @MSchmoecker).

 ### 3.1.14
 - New modding community TaleSpire has joined the scene.
 - When importing mods that have their own configs, the imported config is now used as expected.